Pumpkin Pecan Custard Recipe

 - 2. Meanwhile, for topping, in a small bowl, combine the flour, brown sugar and cinnamon.
 Cut in butter until crumbly.
 Stir in pecans.
-Sprinkle over custard.
+Sprinkle over custards.
 Bake 15-20 minutes longer or until a knife inserted near the center comes out clean.

 - 3. Remove ramekins from water bath; cool for 10 minutes.
 Cover and refrigerate for at least 4 hours.
 Yield: 8 servings.